CosimoLombo02/CosimoLombardi2031075/homework2/homework2.md

 ## Presentation / Abstract

-This document presents a small web-based tool and accompanying explanation for encrypting text with the classic Caesar cipher (shift = 3), performing brute‑force decryption (trying all 25 possible shifts), and performing an automatic decryption attempt using letter‑frequency analysis (chi‑squared goodness‑of‑fit) against English letter frequencies.
+This part of the document presents a small web-based tool and accompanying explanation for encrypting text with the classic Caesar cipher (shift = 3), performing brute‑force decryption (trying all 25 possible shifts), and performing an automatic decryption attempt using letter‑frequency analysis (chi‑squared goodness‑of‑fit) against English letter frequencies.
 The tool is implemented in plain HTML + JavaScript for educational use and experimentation.
 The frequency‑based method provides a statistical estimate of the most likely shift and works reliably only on sufficiently long texts; brute‑force always produces all candidate plaintexts and is therefore the fallback for short inputs.

 ---